apache/cordova-blackberry/README.md

 __Q: My simulator screen is not refreshing and I see blocks on a clicked position.__

 __A:__ Windows 7 and the simulator's graphics acceleration do not mix.
 On the simulator, set View -> Graphics Acceleration to Off.

+__Q: When I use the PhoneGap [Camera.getPicture API](http://docs.phonegap.com/phonegap_camera_camera.md.html#camera.getPicture) on my device, the camera never returns to my application.
+Why does this happen?__

+__A:__ PhoneGap uses a JavaScript extension to invoke the native camera application so the user can take a picture.
+When the picture is taken, PhoneGap will close the native camera application by emulating key injections (like pressing the back button).
+On a physical device, users will have to set permissions to allow your application to allow key injections to take place.
+Setting application permissions is device-specific.
+On a Storm2 (9550), for example,  select the Blackberry button from the Home screen to get to All Applications screen, then Options > Applications > Your Application.
+Then select Edit Default Permissions > Interactions > Input Simulation and set it to 'Allow'.
+Save your changes.